Hampei/turducken/README.md

 You will often want to implement the following methods instead of saving the whole thing to the database.

  `title`: returns title of the job in mturk
- `hit_question`: returns the XML of the question in mturk QuestionForm format. [api](http://docs.amazonwebservices.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_QuestionFormDataStructureArticle.html)
+ `hit_question`: Should return either the XML of the question in mturk QuestionForm format [api](http://docs.amazonwebservices.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_QuestionFormDataStructureArticle.html) or the url of the ExternalForm and a hash of options (`return survey_url, :frame_height => 500, :id => id`)
  `description`: Extra info for mturker on how to complete the mturk task
  `hit_reward`: money to be paid for task in dollars default 0.10